Methodology

 Ad Fontes Media’s Founder, Vanessa Otero, originally created the content analysis methodology.
 This methodology has evolved over time and with input from many thoughtful commentators and experts, including Ad Fontes Media Advisor and long-time journalist and journalism professor Wally Dean.
 Back in 2016, when Vanessa created the first Media Bias Chart, she performed the analyses alone.
 However, to improve the methodology, make the process more data-driven, and mitigate bias (hers and that of any new analysts), she recruited teams of politically diverse analysts and trained them in the methodology.
 Over time, this process evolved into Ad Fontes Media’s current method of multi-analyst content analysis ratings.
 Ad Fontes finished its first extensive multi-analyst content ratings research project in June 2019.

 From June 2019 to August 2020, a group of nine analysts from that initial project continued to rate several dozen articles per month to add new sources and update previously existing ones.
 From August-October 2020, Ad Fontes conducted a second large multi-analyst content ratings project to rate over 2000 articles and 100 new news sources with some existing analysts and over 30 new analysts.
 Prior to October 2020, all analysts were volunteers receiving perks and/or small stipends.
-Since October 2020, Ad Fontes Media has hired a team of analysts to rate news content on an ongoing basis, and today, we currently employ over 60 analysts. for more information.
+Since October 2020, Ad Fontes Media has hired a team of analysts to rate news content on an ongoing basis, and today, we employ over 60 analysts.

 Q: Do you use AI for ratings?